 As the "baby boomers" age, many of us are facing a time in our lives when the welfare of our parents has now become our responsibility.
 Walking with a parent to the doorway of death can be an amazing experience, even considered a privilege.
 If your parent is able to communicate with you, take this time to share family stories or to reminisce about your joyful childhood memories.
 Tell them you love them, even if you are typically uncomfortable expressing your emotions verbally now is the time to try.
 This may become a treasured moment that can bring both of you great comfort in the future.
 The dying loved one needs to have the opportunity to express their thoughts as well.
 This is part of their closure with life and their relationships.

-If their life journey is coming to an end, it is the family's responsibility to is give them permission to cross over, ending their struggle with life and returning to the loving arms of God.
+If their life journey is coming to an end, it is the family's responsibility to is give them permission to cross over, ending their struggle with life.

 If your relationship with your parents was perfect, treasure it.
 All too often our relationship with our parents holds unresolved and painful memories.
 If a parent dies and a healing has not occurred, you, as an adult child, may experience a sense of abandonment.
 This may be accompanied by anger that things were not as you desired in your relationship.
 Understanding where these emotions are coming from can assist you in working through them.
 The most important key to healing is love and forgiveness.
 Accept that your parents did the best they could at the time.
 Find forgiveness for your parent as well as for yourself for any negativity you contributed to the relationship.
 Holding on to any negative emotions as your loved one is preparing to pass over only contributes to the struggles within your own life.
 This is a time to open your heart and begin the healing process through love, forgiveness and compassion.